Chart Color Schemes

 Population

-Population growth drivers in Port Elliot are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Port Elliot are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Port Elliot's population is estimated at around 2,471, reflecting a growth of 220 people since the 2021 Census.
-The 2021 Census reported a population of 2,251 in the suburb.
-This increase was inferred from AreaSearch's estimate of the resident population at 2,421 following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population results in a density ratio of 116 persons per square kilometer.
-Port Elliot's growth rate of 9.8% since the 2021 census exceeded both the non-metro area's 6.8% and the state's growth, making it a growth leader in the region.
+The population of the Port Elliot statistical area (Lv2) is estimated to be around 2,574 as of Nov 2025.
+This reflects an increase of 323 people since the 2021 Census, which reported a population of 2,251.
+The change was inferred from AreaSearch's estimation of the resident population at 2,498 following examination of the ABS's latest ERP data release in June 2024 and an additional 16 validated new addresses since the Census date.
+This level of population equates to a density ratio of 121 persons per square kilometer.
+The Port Elliot (SA2) experienced a growth rate of 14.3% since the 2021 Census, exceeding the non-metro area's growth rate of 7.3%.
 Interstate migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends anticipate an above median population growth for regional areas nationally, with Port Elliot projected to increase by 437 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 16.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the Port Elliot (SA2) is expected to increase by 430 persons to 2041, reflecting an overall increase of 11.2% over the 17 years.

 Frequently Asked Questions - Population